Himank-Khatri/Himank-Khatri/README.md

-i'm himank, i like to code, travel, cook, and learn new tech.
+i'm himank, i like to code, travel, and learn new tech.